lanhzwind/svSolver-on-Clusters/README.md

 **Method 1**

 This method only changes two files and works at most time.
-In case it doesn't, you need to use Method 2.
+In case it doesn't because mpi wrappers have issues or the clusters don't have normal wrappers, you need to use Method 2.

 **BuildWithMake/cluster_overrides.mk**
 ~~~